bkuhlmann/gemsmith/README.md

 0. [Gem Activation and You: Part II](http://erik.hollensbe.org/2013/05/15/gem-activation-and-you-part-2-bundler-and-binstubs)
 0. [Why You Should Use a BSD Style License](http://www.freebsd.org/doc/en/articles/bsdl-gpl/article.html).
 0. Add -w to the RUBYOPT environment variable when testing.
 [Details](http://avdi.org/devblog/2011/06/23/how-ruby-helps-you-fix-your-broken-code).

-## When To Include a Railtie ([Crafting Rails Applications](http://pragprog.com/book/jvrails/crafting-rails-applications) - Page 93 by José Valim)

-* "Your gem needs to perform a given task while or after the Rails application is initialized."
-* "Your gem needs to change a configuration value, such as setting a generator."
-* "Your gem must provide Rake tasks and generators in nondefault locations (the default location for the former is lib/tasks and lib/gen- erators or lib/rails/generators for the latter)."
-* "You want your gem to provide configuration options to the appli- cation, such as config.my_gem.key # :value."

 # Documentation